Docs

 The application entry point (index.ts)

-Frontend modules have their entry point (opens in a new tab) defined in src/index.ts.
+Frontend modules define their entry point in src/index.ts.

 import { defineConfigSchema, getSyncLifecycle, registerBreadcrumbs } from "@openmrs/esm-framework";